kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Deep Dive/Tutorials

 Target Group: Software Developers leveraging all the Kyma functionalities.
-Under this tab, there will be subtabs according to main areas (except UI – Busola and CLI are mentioned as needed within the instructions of the respective main area.)
+Under this tab, there are subtabs according to main areas (except UI – Busola and CLI are mentioned as needed within the instructions of the respective main area).
+Documents in the subtabs contain "how-to" instructions that enable users to accomplish a task

 ### Operations